keithj/cl-tokyo-cabinet/README.txt

 Tests

-To run the unit and regression tests you need to have LIFT installed.
+To run the unit and regression tests you need to have LIFT, deoxybyte-io and deoxybyte-utilities installed.
 Run the tests with the asdf:operate function:

  (asdf:operate 'asdf:test-op :cl-tokyo-cabinet)

 or with the equivalent deoxybyte-systems:test-system function:

  (dxs:test-system :cl-tokyo-cabinet)

+cl-tokyo-cabinet is tested using:

+ - SBCL 1.0.37 x86_64
+ - CCL 1.6 x86_64
+ - Tokyo Cabinet 1.4.43

 Documentation